 Understand Complexity – Keeping It Simple

 The founders of Fiduciary Wealth Partners, Preston McSwain and James Cornell, together have over 50 years of experience working with wealthy families in senior management and advisory positions with leading financial services, investment management and trust companies.

 Our experience analyzing academic research, evaluating investment manager presentations from many investment firms and consultants, and, importantly, crunching the numbers ourselves, all keep pointing us to the same conclusion:

 Index funds should be the at the center of all investment portfolios

-“I successfully sold active management for the better part of 25 years and even won the Chairman’s Award at Lehman Brothers and Neuberger Berman for selling actively management equity funds.”
+“I successfully sold active management for the better part of 25 years and even won an award at a prior large firm for selling record amount of actively management equity funds.”

 “I did not think I was biased, but incentives can be a powerful force in behavior.
 Once I started my own firm and looked at nothing but the evidence my views changed.
 The evidence is clear: Index funds outperform the vast majority of active managers over most any time period or market cycle.”